hkirsman/drupal7_benchmark/README.md

 mysql -u d7_hardware_comp -p d7_hardware_comp < db.sql
 ```

-Open the new site and log in from url /user with **benchmark** being both username and password.
-Go to url admin/benchmark - benchmark will start as soon as the page is loaded.
+Open the new site and log in.
+Username and password are both **benchmark** and these are already filled in.
+After login you are redicted to admin/benchmark and the test will start.